tbttin/notes/makefiles/gnu-makefile.md

          word
   ```

-  After `make` remove backslash/newline and condenses the following space:
+  After `make` removes the backslash/newline and condenses the following line
+  into a single space:

   ```makefile
   var := one$ word
   ```

-  Because the variable '$ ' which does not exist, and so it will expand to
+  Because the variable '`$ `' which does not exist, and so it will expand to
-  the empty string (`oneword`).
+  the empty string ('`oneword`').

 ## What Name to Give Your Makefile